fastlane/docs/docs/getting-started/ios/fastlane-swift.md

 Fastlane.swift currently supports all built-in [fastlane actions](https://docs.fastlane.tools/actions/).
 Make sure to update to the most recent _fastlane_ release to try this feature.

+## PLugins
+When you add any plugin fastlane the corresponding API will be automatically available in `fastlane/swift/Plugins.swift`

 ## Get Started

 ### Step 1